1D Three-state mean-field Potts model with first- and second-order phase transitions: Numerical analysis and physical interpretation of the self-consistent equations

 In this Section we analyze numerically Eqs. (\ref{x}) and (\ref{f}) and provide the corresponding physical explanation.
 It turns out that $\lambda_{\mathrm{max}}$ coincides always with $\lambda_1$.
 We find it convenient to distinguish the cases $J_0\geq 0$ and $J_0<0$ both for $J>0$.
 Later on we will consider also the case $J<0$.
-As is known, the Potts model, like any other short-range model, in one dimension does not own a spontaneous symmetry breaking.
+As we have seen in the previous Section, the pure model, in one dimension, does not undergo a spontaneous symmetry breaking.
 However, from Eqs. (\ref{x}) and (\ref{f}) we see that, for any positive value of $J$, the model governed by $H$ turns out to be a mean-field model so that a phase transition is always expected.
-Therefore, in our numerical experiments, it will be enough to keep the value of the long-range coupling fixed at $J=1$ and to obverse what happens by changing the short-range coupling $J_0$.
+Therefore, in our numerical experiments, it will be enough to keep the value of the long-range coupling fixed at $J=1$ and obverse what happens by changing the short-range coupling $J_0$.